Arlam/Angular-initial/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

+The purpose of the template is to speed up a development process on a new project.
+Common interceptors are configured in the project.
-The purpose of the template is to speed up a project when it starts.
-It contains basic features that aare used by almost all projects I have been working on.
+It contains basic features that are used by almost all projects I have been working on.
-It has everything to help with security implementation, contains simple docker file and simple proxy configuration
+It has everything to help with security implementation including jwt library, contains simple docker file and simple proxy configuration.
+The project already have angular material and angular flex-layout dependencies.

+There are still areas to be covered:
+- Unit tests
+- Token refresh
+- Password reset
+- ...

 ## Development server